The Iceman (film)

 The Iceman is a 2012 American biographical crime film loosely based on hitman Richard Kuklinski.
-Released in 2012 at the Venice Film Festival, the film was directed by Ariel Vromen, and stars Michael Shannon as Kuklinski, Winona Ryder, Chris Evans, and Ray Liotta.
+The film was directed by Ariel Vromen and stars Michael Shannon as Kuklinski, with Winona Ryder, Chris Evans, James Franco, and Ray Liotta in supporting roles.

-The movie was presented at Venice film festival.
-Also showed at the 2012 Telluride Film Festival and the 2012 Toronto International Film Festival before receiving a limited release in cinemas in the United States on May 3, 2013.
-It expanded into more cinemas in the USA on May 17.
-It was released to DVD on September 3.
+The film premiered at the Venice International Film Festival in August 2012 and was theatrically released in the United States on May 3, 2013.
+It received lukewarm reviews from critics.

 Plot

-When a man insults Richard Kuklinski's fiancée during a game of pool, he follows the man to his car and murders him by slashing his throat.
+When a man insults Richard Kuklinski's girlfriend during a game of pool, he follows the man to his car and murders him by slashing his throat.
 Kuklinski marries Deborah in 1964 and the couple have two daughters.
-Kuklinski presents himself to everyone as a normal working man, but he has a dark, violent side that he hides.
-As a boy, he and his younger brother were the subject of brutal beatings from their immigrant Polish father, shaping the boys into emotionally disturbed, sadistic young men.
+Kuklinski presents himself to everyone as a normal and successful working man, but he has a dark, violent side that he hides.
+As a boy he and his younger brother were the subject of brutal beatings from their immigrant Polish father, shaping the boys into emotionally disturbed, sadistic young men.
 His brother is serving a life sentence in prison for raping and murdering a 12-year old girl.

 Kuklinski works dubbing pornographic films, but tells his wife he dubs cartoons.
 The mob-backed company he works for is shut down by Roy DeMeo, a powerful New York City gangster.
 DeMeo tests Kuklinski by having him kill a homeless man, then hires him as an enforcer and contract killer.
 In 1975, Kuklinski moves his family into a nice suburban home and starts telling people he works at a currency trading company.
 He is ordered to kill a man who betrayed DeMeo, but finds a teenage girl in the closet afterwards.
 Freezy, a freelance hitman also hired by DeMeo, almost kills her, but is stopped by Kuklinski.
 DeMeo, already involved in a dispute with the Cali Cartel, is furious when he learns what happened and decommissions Kuklinski indefinitely.
-Needing money, he makes a deal with Freezy to carry out his murder contracts for him in return for half the bounties.
+Needing money, he makes a deal to carry out murders contracted to Freezy in return for half the bounties.